Ecstasy and shrooms

 Hippie flipping, sometimes called “flower flipping,” describes the simultaneous or overlapping use of both MDMA and psilocybin mushrooms.
 There is avid discussion around the ideal dose combination and timing; based on experiences shared on Reddit, the Shroomery, and other forums, most people prefer starting with mushrooms and adding MDMA after the initial peak—about one to two hours into the psilocybin experience.
 Many people experience an unpleasant comedown with MDMA after a few hours, and if you’re still tripping on mushrooms during that comedown, it can be a challenging experience.

 What are the Effects of Hippie Flipping?
+The Hippie Flipping Experience is Different for Everyone.

-The effects of hippie flipping will depend on several factors: the order in which you take the mushrooms and MDMA; how long you waited in between; the dose of each; the correct identification and purity of the MDMA; your environment; and your unique biology and psychology.
+The effects of hippie flipping will depend on several factors: the order in which you take the mushrooms and MDMA; how long you wait in between; the dose of each; the correct identification and purity of the MDMA; your environment; and your unique biology and psychology.
 Given the many factors involved, it’s no surprise that the experience and subjective effects of hippie flipping can vary immensely from person to person.

 Throughout your experience, you’re likely to experience a mosaic of different emotions and sensations—highs, lows, and all areas in between.
-It’s impossible to describe the full spectrum of effects, but based on a wide collection of online reports, some common themes emerge from these subjective experiences:
+It’s impossible to describe the full spectrum of effects, but based on a collection of online reports, some common themes emerge from these subjective experiences:

 🍄 👁 🌈 ✨